mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start_java.md

 The MindSpore Lite inference steps are as follows:

 1. Load the model(optional): Read the `.ms` model converted by the [model conversion tool](https://www.mindspore.cn/lite/docs/en/r2.7.0/converter/converter_tool.html) from the file system.
-2. Create and configure context: Create a configuration context [MSContext](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/mscontext.html#mscontext) to save some basic configuration parameters required by a session to guide graph build and execution. including `deviceType` (device type), `threadNum` (number of threads), `cpuBindMode` (CPU binding mode), and `enable_float16` (whether to preferentially use the float16 operator).
+2. Create and configure context: Create a configuration context [MSContext](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/mscontext.html#mscontext) to save some basic configuration parameters required by a session to guide graph build and execution, including `deviceType` (device type), `threadNum` (number of threads), `cpuBindMode` (CPU binding mode), and `enable_float16` (whether to preferentially use the float16 operator).
 3. Build a graph: Before building a graph, the [build](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#build) interface of [model](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#model) needs to be called to build the graph, including subgraph partition and operator selection and scheduling.
 This takes a long time.
 Therefore, it is recommended that with one [model](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#model) created, one graph be built.
 In this case, the inference will be performed for multiple times.
 4. Input data: Before the graph is executed, data needs to be filled in the `Input Tensor`.
 5. Perform inference: Use the [predict](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#predict) of the [model](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/model.html#model) to perform model inference.